 However, even doing that will be next to impossible with most 2-3 week old babies.
 So, just try your best.
 If you start to get stressed or anxious, immediately stop what you are doing and go back to what was working.

-Those first two months are tough enough and babies are just figuring out how to eat, digest, and keep themselves warm, so give them a little break.
+Those first two months are tough enough, and babies are just figuring out how to eat, digest, and keep themselves warm.
+So give them (and yourself!) a little break.
 You’ll both get there eventually.
-Get more detailed advice in my article on newborn sleep schedules, or check out my Newborn Sleep Program which has every tip and trick I know for getting your newborn sleeping their best sleep.
+For more detailed advice, see my article on newborn sleep schedules.
+Or, check out my Newborn Sleep Program which has every tip and trick I know for getting your newborn sleeping their best (and longest) sleep.

 2-month-old and 3-month-old baby sleep schedule (Infants 8–14 weeks)

 Towards weeks 11–14 you should try to gently guide your baby to a four nap pattern, if they’ll allow themselves.
-Aim for a 2.5 to 3 hour cycle where baby is awake for about an hour+, then sleeping for about an hour+ (if possible, do NOT beat yourself up if you can’t get your baby to sleep longer than 30 minutes.
-This is normal and with some hard work down the line, it will pass).
+Aim for a 2.5 to 3 hour cycle where baby is awake for about an hour+, then sleeping for about an hour+. (*If possible, do NOT beat yourself up if you can’t get your baby to sleep longer than 30 minutes.
+This is normal and with some work down the line, it will pass).

 3-month-old, 4-month-old, 5-month-old, and 6-month-old sleep schedule (14 weeks to 6 or 7 months)